 Chundukwa River Lodge

-Lastly we stayed in one of the most heart-warming lodges in Zambia, run by the sweetest couple Gail & Doug.
+Secondly we stayed in one of the most heart-warming lodges in Zambia, run by the sweetest couple Gail & Doug.
 They not only built a wonderfully intimate lodge right at the riverbank of the Zambezi, but also host an animal shelter for all sorts of rescues.
 Their personal service made us feel incredibly welcome and made the lodge truly deserve the title “home away from home” (as much as this phrase is stressed already) 🙂

 Chundukwa River Lodge in Livingstone Zambia